Monday, 25 May 2026

 Romford

 Football clubs representing Romford go back to 1876, when Romford FC was formed.
-A fascinating history with ups and downs ensued since the pioneers lost 15-0 away to Darwen in the quarter-final of the FA Cup of 1880-81.
+A fascinating history with ups and downs ensued since the pioneers lost 15-0 away to Darwen in the 1880-81 FA Cup quarter-final.

 Apart from the Cup, friendlies were played until the club joined the newly formed South Essex League in 1896.
 Another club, Romford United, split away in 1909, playing home games over the road from their old friends.
 The originals had one disastrous season competing in the Southern League.